September 03, 2020

 To tune your guitar, there are a few parts of the instrument you’ll need to be familiar with –

 The instrument’s strings are what you’ll need to tune.
 Depending on the type of guitar you’re playing, they could be metal or nylon.

 At the top of your instrument, which is called the headstock, you’ll find tuning pegs that will be used to tune each string.
 To tune your strings, you’ll turn each tuning peg slightly.
 For pegs on the left side of the head, turning the peg towards you tunes the string lower.
 Turning the peg away from you tunes the string higher.
 One the left side of the head, the direction you’ll turn to tighten or loosen strings is flipped.

 The long, skinny section of the guitar is called the fretboard.
 This is where you’ll find the frets of the guitar, which look like boxes separated by thin strips of metal.

 Pitches and Tuning

-There are endless ways guitarists tune their instruments.
+There are endless tunings guitarists can tune their instruments to.
 But for beginners, conventional tuning is what’s recommended because it’s the most useful and well-known tuning.
 When holding the guitar, the largest string and one closest to you is the 6th string.
 The smallest string and one furthest away from you is the 1st string.
 Note that while the first and sixth strings are both tuned to E, the first string needs to be tuned to an E note that is much higher than the sixth string.

 Before you learn to tune the guitar by ear, we recommend using a device or app.